skunkwerks/ucl/README.md

 required.

-You will need Erlang/OTP 25 or higher, because the build tool `enc` is a pre-compiled escript.
+You will need Erlang/OTP 25 or higher, because the build tool `enc` is a pre-compiled escript, and Elixir if you wish to test that too.

-- FreeBSD:  `textproc/libucl devel/rebar3`
+- FreeBSD:  `textproc/libucl devel/rebar3 lang/elixir`
 - OSX:      `brew install libucl`
 - Debian:   `build-essential` from base
             `erlang-dev erlang-nox` from erlang-solutions